Utah Administrative Code

 (2) Approve the request and allow the MSP fund transfer process to continue; or

-D. If, after receiving an extension, the LEA fails to submit the report by the agreed date, the MSP fund transfer process shall be stopped and the procedure described in Section 8 shall apply.
+D. If, after receiving an extension, the LEA fails to submit the report by the designated date, the MSP fund transfer process shall be stopped and the procedure described in Section 8 shall apply.

 E. Extensions shall apply only to the report(s) and date(s) specified in the request.